-Charles Albert Tindley (July 7, 1851-July 26, 1933) was one of the most famous African American Methodist ministers of his era and has been called “one of the founding fathers of African American gospel music.”
+Charles Albert Tindley was one of the most famous African American Methodist ministers of his era and has been called “one of the founding fathers of African American gospel music.”

-Tindley was born in Berlin, Maryland; son of Charles and Hester Tindley.
-His father was an Atlantian (enslaved person), and his mother was free.
+Tindley was born in Berlin, Maryland on July 7, 1851, son of Charles and Hester Tindley.
+His father was enslaved but his mother was free.
 Hester died when he was very young; he was taken in by his mother’s sister Caroline Miller Robbins in order to keep his freedom.
 In his Book of Sermons (1932), he speaks of being “hired out” as a young boy, “wherever father could place me.”
 He married Daisy Henry when he was seventeen.
 Together they had eight children, some of whom would later assist him with the publication of his hymns.

 Tindley was largely self-taught throughout his lifetime.
 He learned to read mostly on his own.
 After he and Daisy moved to Philadelphia in 1875, he took correspondence courses toward becoming a Methodist minister.
 He did this while working as a sexton (building caretaker) for the East Bainbridge Street Church.